When Should My Child See a Pediatric Specialist?

 Pediatric otolaryngologists (ENTs) have the qualifications to treat your child if he or she needs complex medical treatment for illnesses affecting the ear, nose or throat.

 Pediatric surgeons diagnose, treat and manage conditions in children that occur from the neck to the pelvic region, like birth defects, appendicitis, injuries, trauma and cancer.

 Pediatric nephrologists treat children with kidney disorders, high blood pressure, blood in the urine and symptoms like frequent urination.

 Pediatric urologists treat illnesses or abnormalities of the genitals or urinary tract, kidneys and bladder, including recurrent urinary tract infections, hypospadias and kidney stones.

 Developmental/behavioral pediatricians might treat your child if he or she has developmental, learning or behavioral problems, such as autism, attention-deficit/hyperactivity disorder or anxiety disorder.

-“If you think your child needs to see a pediatric specialist, discuss it with your pediatrician,” says Dr. Hertz.
-“He or she can refer you to a pediatric specialist, if needed.”
+“If you think your child needs to see a pediatric specialist, discuss it with your pediatrician,” Dr. Hertz says.
+“He or she can refer you to a pediatric specialist if needed.”

-Access the full gamut of pediatric specialists through UH Rainbow Care Network, the region’s largest coordinated group of professionals providing care to children.
+UH Rainbow Care Network is the region’s largest coordinated group of professionals providing care to children.
 Visit Rainbow.org/Network to find a specialist or a Rainbow Specialty Clinic.